 Loans Owned by New York State Higher Education Services Corporation

-For FFEL loans owned by the New York State Higher Education Services Corporation (HESC), contact NYS HESC to understand your options:
+For FFEL loans owned by the New York State Higher Education Services Corporation (HESC) and not in default, contact NYS HESC to understand your options:

-FFEL and Perkins Loans Not Owned and Administered by the Government
+FFEL and Perkins Loans Not Covered by the Payment Pause

-For FFEL and Perkins loans not owned by U.S. ED or NYS HESC, contact your student loan servicer to understand your options.
+For FFEL and Perkins loans not covered by the payment pause, contact your student loan servicer to understand your options.
 You may be able to consolidate your loan(s) into a Direct Consolidation Loan that qualifies for relief; however, consolidation will affect your long-term interest rate and total repayment amount.
 Deferment and forbearance may also be an option.

 Loans Owned by Private Entities